lpmi-13/minimalPairGenerator/README.md

 -ffmpeg (add installation instructions)

--waudsprite (add installation instructions with preference for nvm)
+-waudsprite --- this technically just uses nodejs to manipulate ffmpeg, so hoping to eventually rewrite this processing step in pure python to remove the depenedency (add installation instructions with preference for nvm)

 -docker (add installation instructions)